 In most of the cases, the customs clearance can be completed in less than 24 hours.
 However, if the customs facility is already piled up with the package or experiencing a high volume of packages then the customs clearance time can be extended to 2-5 business working days.

-If the official finds anything suspicious or wrong paperwork then they will hold up the package until all the issues are sorted and proper documentation is provided to them.
+During the Inspection, if the official finds anything suspicious or something wrong in the paperwork then they will hold up the package until all the issues are sorted and proper documentation is provided to them.

 Unfortunately, you can’t do much about it, you just have to patiently wait and keep checking the tracking status of the package for any update.